 8. Dishwasher dramas

 I am easy about ‘efficient’ stacking.
 Is separating knives and forks in the cutlery basket essential?
-No. But put my new non-stick pans in, an absorbent (now warped!) wooden chopping board or open the dishwasher and blithely leave Tupperware tubs of water sitting there all day, and we will have words.
+No. But put my new non-stick pans in, an absorbent (now warped!) wooden chopping board or open the dishwasher and blithely leave food storage containers of water sitting there all day, and we will have words.
 Words like idiot.

 9. Hardened criminality